Air France Flight 296Q: Prosecutions

 In 1996, Captain Asseline, First Officer Mazières, two Air France officials and the president of the flying club sponsoring the air show were all charged with involuntary manslaughter.
 In 1997, all five were found guilty.
 Asseline was initially sentenced to six months in prison along with twelve months of probation.
-Mazières was given a twelve month suspended sentence.
+Mazières was given a twelve-month suspended sentence.
 The others were sentenced to probation.
 Asseline walked free from the court and said he would appeal to France's highest court, the Court of Cassation (Cour de Cassation).
 According to French law, Asseline was required to submit himself to the prison system before his case could be taken up by the Court of Cassation.
 In 1998, Asseline's appeal was rejected and his sentence was increased to ten months of imprisonment along with ten months of probation.

 Alternative explanation

-The television documentary series Mayday also reports claims in Season 9 Episode 3 that the plane's flight recorder might have been tampered with and indicated that four seconds had been cut from the tape; this was shown by playing back a control tower tape and comparing it to the remaining tape.
+The television documentary series Mayday also reports claims in a season 9 episode that the plane's flight recorder might have been tampered with and indicated that four seconds had been cut from the tape; this was shown by playing back a control tower tape and comparing it to the remaining tape.
 Asseline argues that he attempted to apply thrust earlier than indicated in the flight recorder data.
 When he increased throttle to level off at 100 ft, the engines did not respond.
 Asseline claims that this indicated a problem with the aeroplane's fly-by-wire system rather than pilot error.
 After a few seconds, Asseline claims, he became worried that the plane's completely computerised throttle control had malfunctioned and responded by pulling the throttle all the way back then forward again.
-By that time the aircraft had touched the trees.
+By that time, the aircraft had touched the trees.
 Mayday also looks at the theory that it was the computer at fault, not the pilots.
 Because the aircraft's altitude had fallen below 100 ft, the plane's computer may have been programmed to believe it was landing and therefore prevent any drastic manoeuvres from either pilot.
 When the crew suddenly asked the plane for more power and lift, it may have simply ignored them.

 It was also claimed by the Institute of Police Forensic Evidence and Criminology, based in Switzerland, that the flight data recorders may have been switched and were not the original ones in the airplane.
 Airbus made a detailed rebuttal of these claims in a document published in 1991, contending that the independent investigator employed by the filmmakers made an error when synchronising the recordings based on a misunderstanding of how the "Radio Transmit" parameter on the flight data recorder functioned.